 Steelwork elements of typical AtoN may include structural members of lattice towers or monopoles supporting land-based lights.
 The elements are assessed for how they work as a structure (globally) and on an individual element level (locally).
 The analysis method can depend on the cross-sectional dimensions of the steel and the method of connection.

-The steel elements are assessed for stresses caused in the steel due to individual shear, bending and torsion forces and combinations of those.
+The steel elements are assessed for stresses caused in the steel due to individual shear, bending and torsion forces and combinations of those (see 6.2.13).
 They are also assessed for deflection.

 Connections are an important aspect of structural steel design.
 The capacity of both welds and bolts are calculated to withstand shear, bearing and tension.